polyurichard/lectures/OOD/oo.md

 For instance, let's consider the `Warrior` class that extends the `Player` class in our game.
 - The `Player` class might have attributes like `name`, `health`, and `weapon`, and methods to manage these attributes and perform actions like `attack()`.
 - When we create the `Warrior` class, we don't have to write all this code again.
-Instead, we can simply extend the `Player` class, and the `Warrior` class will automatically have all the attributes and methods of the `Player` class.
+Instead, we can extend the `Player` class, and the `Warrior` class will automatically have all the attributes and methods of the `Player` class.
 This promotes reusability.

 ---